-Fly Brave receives their 1st Commercial Customer!
+Fly Brave received their 1st Commercial Customer.

 Our clients design, create and sell their shirts through our employment training pop-up shop at concert events.